Exclusive: Tesla's battery maker suspends cobalt supplier amid sanctions concern

 Sumitomo declined to comment on its supply chain.

-(Reporting by Pratima Desai and Makiko Yamakazi; Additional reporting by Yuka Obayashi in Tokyo, Susan Taylor in Vancouver, Alexandria Sage in San Francisco and Ernest Scheyder in Houston; Editing by Veronica Brown and Pravin Char)
+(Reporting by Pratima Desai and Makiko Yamakazi; Additional reporting by Yuka Obayashi in Tokyo, Susan Taylor in Vancouver, Alexandria Sage in San Francisco, Jason Lange in Washington and Ernest Scheyder in Houston; Editing by Veronica Brown, Pravin Char and Lisa Shumaker)